gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Tessor never had a chance!"

 Tessor?
 I frowned.
-Tessor Pennetanda é Pue had been one of her many suitors that season---a bit dissolute, but from a very respectable family.
+Tessor Pennetanda é Pue had been one of her many suitors that season—a bit dissolute, but from a very respectable family.
 He fought in the *umram* from time to time, or so I had heard.
 But whatever would Sehdie have been doing there?
 She was supposed to be at her music lesson, not watching bravos beat each other with sticks.

 "Yes, he was wonderful, wasn't he?"
-I heard Sehdie flop down on her chaise---her mother's chaise, as I still thought of it---and made a mental note to catch her doing it at some point so that I could correct her.
+I heard Sehdie flop down on her chaise—her mother's chaise, as I still thought of it—and made a mental note to catch her doing it at some point so that I could correct her.

 "Do you want to go and see him again tomorrow?"
 Cathé asked, undoubtedly